-, it first load the openmpi module and then tells mpirun to in parallel using the modified initial conditions with time also tracked.
+When this deployment script is executed, it will first load an openmpi module to use the Message Passing Interface (MPI) library that will execute FARGO3D’s various code tasks in parallel.
+The above script then tells mpirun to run FARGO3D in parallel using the now-modified initial conditions, with this job’s runtime also being tracked.

-slurm job
+Execute the slurm job

-This experiment’s FARGO3D job is submitted to slurm
+This experiment’s FARGO3D job is submitted to slurm via the following command:

 sbatch --job-name=fargo3d --nodes=2 --ntasks-per-node=32 --cpus-per-task=1 \